gjhami/nord_connect/README.md

 Easily connect to a nordvpn server from ubuntu.

 ## Usage
+1. Create the directory ~/code/boost
+2. Clone this project in the directory
+3. Update the HOME variable in append-credentials.gawk, connect, and install_nord.sh to reflect your home directory
-Store credentials in the nord_connect directory in a file called creds.txt with the username on the first line and password on the second.
+4. Create the file $HOME/code/boost/nord_connect/creds.txt and store your NordVPN username on the first line and password on the second